qiwenxu697/cse15l-w5lab-report/index.md

     return arr;
   }
 ```
 The `reversed` method creates a `newArray`.
 The length of `newArray` is same with `arr`.
 Java will assign the default value 0 to each element of the int array.
-The for loop assigns element in `arr` to be the element in `newArray`.
+The for loop assigns each element in `arr` to be the element in `newArray` from the backward direction.
 It makes the elements in `arr` to be the default value 0.

 After fixing
 ```